Federated Concept-Based Models: Interpretable models with distributed supervision: Federated Concept-based Models

-In this section, we introduce \textbf{Federated Concept-based Models (F-CMs)}, a methodology for learning CMs in federated settings with \emph{partial, heterogeneous concept supervision} under \emph{temporal non-stationarity} (Section~\ref{sec:problem_formulation}).
-F-CMs apply to both \emph{bipartite} CMs (Section~\ref{sec:bipartite_cbm}) and \emph{graph-based} CMs (Section~\ref{sec:graph_based_cbm}).
-As in standard FL, F-CMs maintain a single shared CM whose parameters are optimized through repeated rounds of client-side training and server-side aggregation.
-Unlike classical FL, F-CMs handle an evolving concept space and introduce three key extensions: (i) at each round $t$, the server aggregates client-provided dependency information ($A^{(k)}$ or $S^{(k)}$) into a shared DAG $\mathcal{G}_t$ that may be used to define the model architecture; (ii) the shared architecture is updated efficiently when new concepts or graph dependencies appear, modifying only affected modules; and (iii) supervision is module-specific, i.e., each client updates only the modules corresponding to the variables they have annotations for.
-Algorithm~\ref{alg:fcms} in Appendix~\ref{app:algo} summarizes the methodology.
+We now formalize \textbf{Federated Concept-based Models (F-CMs)} as a federated training framework for bipartite and graph-based CMs under partial, heterogeneous concept supervision and temporal non-stationarity; Algorithm~\ref{alg:fcms} in App.~\ref{app:algo} summarizes the full procedure.
+As in standard FL, F-CMs maintain a single shared CM optimized through repeated rounds of client-side training and server-side aggregation.
+Beyond standard FL, F-CMs support an evolving concept space via three key extensions: \begin{enumerate}[topsep=1pt,itemsep=1pt,parsep=0pt,partopsep=0pt,leftmargin=1.9em] \item \textbf{Graph aggregation}: at each round t, the server aggregates client-provided structural information ($A^{(k)}$) into a shared DAG $\mathcal{G}_t$ encoding dependencies and defining the model architecture; \item \textbf{Dynamic architecture adaptation}: the shared CM is decomposed into \emph{concept-specific} and \emph{task-specific} modules, where each module denotes the component used to predict a given concept or the task label.
+This enables the interpretable architecture to expand and rewire modularly as new concepts or dependencies emerge.
+For instance, when a client introduces a new concept or a new concept dependency, F-CMs add or modify only the modules associated with the involved concepts, while leaving the remaining components unchanged. \item \textbf{Module-specific optimization}: each client updates only the modules associated with the interpretable variables it supervises, while modules for unobserved concepts or task labels remain frozen.
+Server-side aggregation is then performed separately for each module, using only the updates from clients that provided supervision for the corresponding variable.